-Newcastle Investment Corp. ("Newcastle") manages real estate related investments and related financing vehicles.
+Newcastle Investment Corp. ("Newcastle") is a real estate related investment and finance company.
 Newcastle invests in, and actively manages a portfolio of, real estate securities, loans and other real estate related assets.
 Our objective is to maximize the difference between the yield on our investments and the cost of financing these investments while hedging our interest rate risk.
 We emphasize portfolio management, asset quality, liquidity, diversification, match funded financing and credit risk management.

-We conduct our business through four primary segments: (i) investments financed with non-recourse collateralized bond obligations ("CBOs"), (ii) investments financed with other non-recourse debt, (iii) investments financed with recourse debt, including FNMA / FHLMC securities, and (iv) unlevered investments.
-In the second quarter of 2008, Newcastle changed the structure of its internal organization such that the basis of the composition of its reportable segments changed from investment type to financing type.
-Accordingly, segment information for previously reported periods has been restated to reflect the new composition of reportable segments.
+We conduct our business through four primary segments: (i) investments financed with non-recourse collateralized debt obligations ("CDOs"), (ii) investments financed with other non-recourse debt, (iii) investments financed with recourse debt, including FNMA / FHLMC securities, and (iv) unlevered investments.
 Further details regarding the revenues, net income (loss) and total assets of each of our segments for each of the last three fiscal years are presented in Note 3 to Part II, Item 8, "Financial Statements and Supplementary Data."